College Scholarships for Women

 Student Challenges for Women

 Women make up the majority of college students.
-However, women also face unique barriers to higher education.
+However, they also face unique barriers to higher education.

-• Balancing School With Personal Responsibilities: Women are more likely than men to attend college while working or to need to balance school with family responsibilities.
-When women are pulled in multiple directions, they have less energy for their degrees.
+• Balancing School With Personal Responsibilities: Women are more likely than men to attend college while working or tending to familial responsibilities.
+When women are pulled in multiple directions, they often have less energy for their degrees.

-• Lack of Representation: Certain majors report far fewer women than men.
-For example, in physics, engineering, and computer science, women make up 20% of students, with men outnumbering women 4 to 1.
+• Lack of Representation: Certain majors enroll far fewer women than men.
+For example, in physics, engineering, and computer science, women make up 20% of students, with men outnumbering women four to one.

 • Fewer Women Mentors: College professors and administrators are primarily men.
 As a result, female students rarely have access to mentors who understand the unique challenges women face in higher education.
-Students of color find even fewer mentorship opportunities, since under 20% of female professors are women of color.
+Students of color find even fewer mentorship opportunities — under 20% of female professors are women of color.

-Financial barriers can make it difficult for women to earn degrees, requiring women to take out more student loan debt than men.
-According to the American Association of University Women, women owe $929 billion of the country’s $1.5 trillion in student loan debt.
+Financial barriers can make it difficult for women to earn degrees, requiring them to take out more student loan debt than men.
+According to the American Association of University Women, women owe $929 billion of the country’s $1.5 trillion in student loan debt as of 2021.
 First-generation college students and Black women also owe a disproportionate amount.

 Fortunately, college scholarships for women can help degree-seekers cover college costs and limit their student loan debts.